hmxf/UPSeries-Ubuntu_Configure/README.md

 # UPSquared Series RT Kernel Build Guide

-This Document is a UPSquared ROS Install Guide from BareMetal.
+This Document is a ROS Install Guide from BareMetal UPSquared Series Development Board.

-Scripts are Used for  Ubuntu 18.04.6 LTS and ROS Melodic Quick Configure.
+Scripts should be Used for Documents' References.

 **READ THEM BEFORE EXECUTE**